Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-31_CSSTipsForDevelopers/Index.md

 description:
 permalink: blog/practical-css-tips-for-developers
 canonical: blog/practical-css-tips-for-developers
-image-url: img/blog/2022-08-31/
+image-url: img/blog/2022-08-31/css.png
-image-text:
+image-text: Practical CSS Tips For Developers
-author-name:
+author-name: James Amattey
-author-image;
+author-image: james
-posted-on:
+posted-on: August1 31st, 2022
-read-time:
+read-time: 3 min

 ---

 Cascading Style Sheet, the beauty behind the web, friend to some, a devil to many but a necessary evil.
 Cascading Style Sheets, at their root, are intended to separate the style of a webpage from the content.

-CSS files can grow significantly
+Whether you are using Blazorise with [bootstrap](https://bootstrapdemo.blazorise.com/), [bulma](https://bulmademo.blazorise.com/) or [antdesign](https://antdesigndemo.blazorise.com/), CSS will be a huge part of your job.

 Fortunately, here are some great CSS tips for developers.

+---

 ## Center anything in three lines of code
 To center one `div` inside another, we make the containing `div` a flex container.
 Next, set align-items to center to perform centering on the block axis, and justify-content to center to perform centering on the inline axis.